Lukasye/ds_project_ws2223_group3/README.md

 <b>28.01.2023:</b> Added logging function and small bugs fixed.<br>
 <b>29.01.2023:</b> Newly added phase king algorithm!
 To absolute resolve the byzantine. holpe to get 1.0<br>
 <b>30.01.2023:</b> Project summary.<br>
+<b>01.02.2023:</b> Get rid of the problem of hotspot disconnection simulation and fixed the netmask function(which matbe the reason why the tests failed in eduraum), recontructed some major function.
+Hope that is the last big movement for this project. ps: now the system can run without specify a mein server.
 ### TODO<br>
 1. bugs fix!!!!!!!!
 2. ~~BIG PROBLEM: I don't know how to add emoji in markdown!!~~